illmade/image-node/README.md

 Edit the path to your data in addons/classify.cc, where you can also set the log level of the output

 ln106: multiClassify.reset(new MultiClassify("..path to directory containing data/ ", "INFO"));

+You should be able to create the pb models using the python notebooks but they are also available [here](https://drive.google.com/drive/folders/0B9-SnYo1_fxZcVpQa2RuUDBLS0E)

 Change INFO to DEBUG1 for a debug output.